About the True Picture

-Since the recession many firms are announcing their qualification job offers extremely late – this trend continued in 2017 when several major City and national outfits (including Freshfields, Norton Rose Fulbright, Shoosmiths and TLT) took till mid-August to confirm the fate of trainees completing their contracts in September.
+Since the recession many firms are announcing their qualification job offers extremely late – this trend continued in 2018.
 Firms are increasingly secretive about their retention rates, but we think they’re a good way for you to judge a firm’s commitment to its trainees and the full career opportunities available.
 Overall, retention rates at the firms featured in this guide have hovered around the 80% mark in recent years (after a drop to below 75% during the recession).
 The absolute number of trainees firms are retaining on qualification has fallen in the past ten years though, with downsizing especially noticeable at the biggest outfits.
-In 2017 the firms featured in Chambers Student retained 79% of their trainees on qualification.
-(This is lower than the figure reported in our print edition as not all retention rates were known at the time we went to press.)
-Click here for our full analysis of trainee retention in 2017.
-On this website you can also find retention statistics for each firm going back to 2001.
+In 2018 the firms featured in Chambers Student retained 80% of their trainees on qualification.
+Have a look at the retention statistics for each firm going back to 2001.

 If you intend to use retention rates as a determining factor in your choice of firm, do be wary of the statistics being bandied around.
 Law firms make their own rules on how to calculate retention rates – you may not be getting a full picture from them.
 We collect our own statistics and include them in each law firm feature.